MidhunBalan/Java8/README.md

 Comparator interface contains only one abstract method: compare() Hence it is Functional interface.

 public int compare(obj1,obj2)
-- returns -ve iff obj1 has to come before obj2
+- returns -ve if obj1 has to come before obj2
-- returns +ve iff obj1 has to come after obj2
+- returns +ve if obj1 has to come after obj2
 - returns 0 iff obj1 and obj2 are equal

 https://github.com/MidhunBalan/Java8/tree/main/src/com/lambda/collectionfrmwrk